learn-co-curriculum/python-p4-flask-application-structure/README.md

-Remember that **decorators** are functions that take functions as arguments and return them decorated with new features. `@app.route` registers the `index()` function with the Flask application instance `app` and creates a rule that requests for the base URL should show our index: a page with a header that says "Welcome to my app!"
+Remember that **decorators** are functions that take functions as arguments and return them decorated with new features. `@app.route` registers the `index()` function with the Flask application instance `app`.
+The `@app.route()` decorator is an instance method that modifies `app`, creating a rule thatrequests for the base URL (`/`) should show our index: a page with a header that says "Welcome to my app!"

 ### Views